-To enable the analog production of photons and neutrons from photofission reactions, the 7th entry illnlphfis of the PHYS:P card should be set to 1.
 When this flag is set, photofission secondaries are sampled only when a photofission event occurs, and are not sampled when other photonuclear reactions occur.

-This is different from the default behavior (illnlphfis=0), where photons undergoing photonuclear interactions produce an average number of secondary particles each having a sampled energy/angle though not necessarily from the same photonuclear reaction.
+This is different from the default behavior (FISM=0), where photons undergoing photonuclear interactions produce an average number of secondary particles each having a sampled energy/angle though not necessarily from the same photonuclear reaction.
 The number of secondary particles, as well as their energies and directions are averaged over all possible photonuclear interactions (including photofission).
 While this default setting is obvisouly not correct microscopically, and we cannot use it to do coincidence counting of photofission neutrons/gammas for instance, it is however correct on average over a large number of interactions.

-It is important to note that it is the 4th entry ispn of the PHYS:P card that controls the analog versus biased nature of the LLNL photofission library collision sampling.
+It is important to note that it is the 4^{th} entry ISPN of the PHYS:P card that controls the analog versus biased nature of the LLNL photofission library collision sampling.

-Regarding the data libraries, the physics module needs the ENDF/B-VII photonuclear data library endf7u, which is currently only available in beta version from the MCNPX website.
+Regarding the data libraries, the physics module needs the ENDF/B-VII photonuclear data library endf7u.
 Lines have to be appended to the file xsdir for MCNPX to access this photonuclear data library.
 These lines are also available from the MCNPX website.
 Both xsdir and the data library endf7u must be in the directory pointed to by the variable DATAPATH.

 Photofission is only available for the 39 isotopes listed in Table 9.
-Regardless of the option chosen in the $7^{th}$ entry of the PHYS:P card, delayed neutrons and gammas from photofission can be turned on and off independently via a different card.
+Regardless of the option chosen in the 7^{th} entry of the PHYS:P card, delayed neutrons and gammas from photofission can be turned on and off independently via a different card.